DmPin/ChatGPT-in-Academia/README.md

 **Methods**

 We conducted a survey gathering 100 responses from diverse university students.
 Methods included direct campus interactions, Instagram posts, and outreach to peers from other universities.
-Data analysis utilized Python, leveraging matplotlib for visualization and pandas/numpy for efficient data handling.

-In this project, we leverage **Python** with libraries including **Matplotlib**, **Pandas**, and **Numpy** to facilitate efficient data handling, cleaning and visualization operations.
+In this project, we leverage **Python** for data analysis with libraries including **Matplotlib**, **Pandas**, and **Numpy** to facilitate efficient data handling, cleaning and visualization operations.

 **Key Findings**